Civilization: Beyond Earth Mac Review

 Civilization Is Back And It’s Far Out...
 Announced to some acclaim in April 2014, Sid Meier’s Civilization: Beyond Earth (CBE) promised to go where no Civilization title had gone before … At least since Alpha Centauri came out in 1999.

-Successor to both that title and Civilization V, CBE was developed by Firaxis, ported to the Macintosh by Aspyr, and released in the fall of 2014 on the Mac App Store and Steam.
-Note that the Steam and Mac App Store versions are not interchangeable.
-DLC packs won’t transfer and online Multiplayer is limited to the Steam version, though the Mac App Store version does support local LAN Multiplayer.
+The successor to both that title and Civilization V, CBE was developed by Firaxis, ported to macOS by Aspyr, and released in the fall of 2014 on the Mac App Store and Steam.

 While CBE received good reviews from the gaming press, fan reaction has been less.
 Much of the opinion seems to come down to whether you played Civ V or not.
 Fans of Civ V feel that CBE is largely the same with different graphics and a few changes, while those new to the franchise praise the game for its depth and complexity.
 So the question is, is this enough of a new game to justify its purchase if you're a Civ V player?
 And if you aren't, is it a good game on its own?